-"UNMIK Police had to deal in the aftermath of war with dead bodies and looted and burnt houses.
-Ethnic violence flared through illegal evictions, forcible takeovers of properties, the burning of houses and physical violence against communities all over Kosovo.
+"UNMIK Police had to deal with the aftermath of war with dead bodies and the looted and burnt houses.
+Ethnic violence flared through illegal evictions, forcible takeover of properties, the burning of houses and physical violence against communities all over Kosovo.
 Tempers and tensions were running high amongst all ethnic groups, exacerbated by reports of missing and dead persons.
-It became imperative for UNMIK to establish order and to quickly construct a framework to register and investigate crimes.
+It became imperative for UNMIK Police to establish order and to quickly construct a framework to register and investigate crimes.